German president thanks Muslims for Eid al-Fitr lockdown patience | DW | 12.05.2021

 "In the end, however, I do so in the hope that — as the vaccinations now proceed more quickly — the promise of fellowship will soon become a reality again for all of us after all the hardships," Steinmeier said.
 Germany's COVID-19 vaccination program has been picking up pace in recent weeks after a sluggish start.

-"I would hope that the time of the pandemic suffered together will bring the religious communities and also the many people in our country who do not feel they belong to any religion closer together," Steinmeier stressed.
+"I would hope that the time of the pandemic suffered together will bring closer together the religious communities and also the many people in our country who do not feel they belong to any religion," Steinmeier stressed.

 The Islamic fasting month of Ramadan ends with the festival of breaking the fast, this year on May 12.
 It is known as Eid al-Fitr and, for three days, people eat and pray together.
 Some 4 million Muslims live in Germany.